 The Schedule E is used to report rental real estate income, among a few other types of income.
-You would use Schedule E if you did not provide substantial services to your guests, and had a more passive role in earning Airbnb income.
-Most Airbnb hosts would likely use Schedule E.
+You would use Schedule E if you did not provide substantial services to your guests and had a more passive role in earning Airbnb income.
+Most Airbnb hosts would likely report their income on a Schedule E.

 The Schedule C is used to report business income.
 In short, you would use Schedule C to report your Airbnb income if you treated your rental property like a business.
 You'll know that you were running your Airbnb rentals like a business if you were providing "substantial services to the people who rented your property.
 You can read more about substantial services here (under point #7).

-If you provided "substantial services" to your renters, then you're considered to be having an "active" role in earning Airbnb income.
-That active role indicates you should be classifying your Airbnb activity as a business on Schedule C.
+If you provided "substantial services" to your renters, then you're considered to have had an "active" role in earning Airbnb income.
+That active role indicates you should be classifying your Airbnb activity as a business on a Schedule C.

 As you can see, the most important factor in determining whether you file with Schedule C or Schedule E is to know if you were providing substantial services.
-I would recommending using those lists to determine where your income falls—under Schedule C, or Schedule E.
+We would recommend using these lists to determine where your income falls—under a Schedule C or a Schedule E.